romeq/jump/README.md

 To prevent this, this app can store paths of your choice, so you can access them easier later on.

 ## Installation
 The easiest way to install is __GitHub's releases__ feature.
 That way you can download already compiled binary, and do whatever you want to do.
 More information below at `Downloading from release`.

 Another possibility is to download and compile manually from source.
 You can do that if you want to contribute or just want to check source code yourself before running.

 ### Downloading from release
-You can download the latest version from GitHub's [`releases`](https://github.com/toke8677/mcd/releases) tab.
+You can download the latest version from GitHub's [`releases`](https://github.com/toke8677/jump/releases) tab.

-**Optional**: After that, you may want to move mcd to `/usr/local/bin/`, so you can access it later just by running `mcd` and not `/path/to/mcd`.
-This can be done by running `mv mcd /usr/local/bin/mcd`.
+**Optional**: After that, you may want to move jmp to `/usr/local/bin/`, so you can access it later just by running `jmp` and not `/path/to/jmp`.
+This can be done by running `mv jmp /usr/local/bin/jmp`.

 ### Installing from source
 This option can be better for development, contributing, or you may just want to be sure you downloaded the correct binary.